 (Which – let’s be honest – we’ve all been there so that wouldn’t be too shocking.)

 I guess when I’m depressed I just ache for his presence in my life more.
 As my depression rose post-election, my desire to talk to him did too and somedays it’s this strange manic desperation like I can feel my anxiety rising and all I can think is IF I COULD ONLY TALK TO DAD, which – as you know, just cycles back into the rising tension pushing it all higher on the scale until I’m sobbing in a room covered in mirrors.
+My friend in a similar situation told me that talking to a Psychic Advisor could give me a connection with my Dad but I’m not sure that is for me but anyway.

 (FYI: Don’t have a mental breakdown in a dressing room.
 No one should have the mental images of their heartbreak permanent etched into their memories.)